Turn your last year of high school into your first year of college.

 - Books can be ordered at any time after students have registered for classes.

 Please keep in mind that only tuition is waived for the ECP participants.
 Any and all arrangements for the payment of fees, housing, meal plans, health insurance, etc., must be made by August 7, 2018.
 There will be a charge of $2,133 to any full-time student not covered by another medical plan.
 Fee amount subject to change, pending federal health reform effective date.

 Lyndon’s Fall Kickoff will take place the weekend before the start of classes.
 Boarding students will move in on that Saturday, however, all EC students are required to attend.

-Classes for the spring 2018 semester begin on Tuesday, January 23.
-ECP students wishing to try out for fall athletics will be required to be available by Saturday, August 18, 2018.
+ECP students wishing to try out for fall athletics will be required to be available by Monday, August 27, 2018.